 \subsection{Combinatorial identities}

-The key steps to our proof are two combinatorial identities related to multinomial coefficients, which we present and prove below.
-We first review the multinomial coefficients. \begin{definition} Suppose that $n, k_1, k_2, \dots, k_m\geq 0$ and $k_1+\cdots+k_m=n$, then we define the multinomial coefficients by
+The key steps to our proof are two combinatorial identities related to multinomial coefficients, which we present in this subsection.
+We first review the definition of multinomial coefficients. \begin{definition} Suppose that $n, k_1, k_2, \dots, k_m\geq 0$ and $k_1+\cdots+k_m=n$, then we define the multinomial coefficients by

-\end{definition} The following identity on the factorization of multinomial coefficients allows us to express multinomial coefficients in terms of product of binomial coefficients.
-As we shall see, this forms the key ingredient that reduces our multi-proportion problem into the original single-proportion problem in \cite{dependent}. \begin{lemma}\cite{Stan} For $m\geq 1$,
+\end{definition} The following identity allows us to express multinomial coefficients as the product of binomial coefficients.
+As we shall see, this forms a key ingredient to our proof, as it helps reduce our multi-proportion problem to the original single-proportion problem in \cite{dependent}. \begin{lemma} \cite{Stan} For $m\geq 1$,

-\end{lemma} The proof for the identity above is a straightforward induction through the expansion of the multinomial and binomial coefficients.
-Below is another identity that is especially useful later for evaluating sums of multinomial coefficients. \begin{lemma} \cite{Stan} For $N\in \Z_{\geq 0}$ and $m\in \Z_{>0}$,
+\end{lemma} The proof for Lemma \ref{multinomial identity I} follows a straightforward inductive argument based on the expansion of the multinomial and binomial coefficients.
+Below is another identity that comes in handy when evaluating sums of multinomial coefficients. \begin{lemma} \cite{Stan} For $N\in \Z_{\geq 0}$ and $m\in \Z_{>0}$,